vcuspinera/vcuspinera.github.io/_projects/2021-08-baby-names.md

 ## Scoring names using [International Phonetic Alphabet (IPA)](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet)

-The last effort of this analysis is to construct a tool that measures how well a surname combines with anothers surname and/or family names.
+The last effort of this analysis is to construct a tool that measures how well a first name combines with a middle name and/or family names.

 For this purpose, I transform the names to their Spanish and English phonetic notation using the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), and look for consonance and assonance rhymes in English and Spanish for each comparison between each two strings (names).
 For example, in the name **maria victoria smith** this function gets the score for the comparison between (1) **maria** with **victoria**, (2) **maria** with **smith**, and (3) **victoria** with **smith**.
 In each of this two-strings comparison, I get three scores: Spanish, English and Total.
 Finally, for complete names with more than two strings I average all scores for Spanish, all scores for English, and all Total scores getting also three final scores (Spanish, English and Total) for a complete name.